 In a different way, yes.
 So there are schools of Vedanta and other Indian philosophies which do not accept jivan mukti.
 Advaita Vedanta does, and I was actually surprised to discover Sankhya does.
 I wouldn't have expected it, but Sankhya actually does accept living while liberated.
 It's a big question.

 Did you have another one?

 This is to Shweta.
-Can you please give us more information about equality in Vedanta with maybe respect agenda, religion, and also maybe caste differences?
+Can you please give us more information about equality in Vedanta with maybe respect to gender, religion, and also maybe caste differences?

 Really, there has to be discussion amongst those who are not marginalized.
 Who are privileged in this structure.
 And that to serious discussion with results, with effect.
 Where, let's say, a girl could go to a monastery and feel totally comfortable because there's rooms available for her, or there's a place available for her to stay.
 And same with a caste issue.
 Where people who are extremely marginalized can go into an ashram, and feel that I can study here, and there's nothing wrong.

 So I think the discussion-- yes, it has to-- it is being brought up by those who are marginalized, but the real heavy discussion has to occur on the other side, where change can be made, where everyone can now come to-- living this truth as we understand it, but also to be able to see it.
 I think the discussion has to begin there.

 Thank you.
 So to keep my promise, and to keep our promise to finish fairly quickly, one more question from the room from somebody who's not asked a question.
 Yes, sir.
 Come to the mic, please.